kaiusl/KLPlugins.DynLeaderboards/docs/docs/community/troubleshooting.md

 When reporting issues, please include as much information as possible.
 This will help to solve any issues faster.
+Of course not all of the item below are necessary or relevant for all issues but if you think it could be helpful please include it.
 That information includes:

 * Game and session info (SP or MP, practice/race etc).
 * SimHub, plugin and game versions.
 * SimHub log files from {{ path("../SimHub/Logs") }} (usually it's best to zip all of them together)
-    * Basic logging information should show most direct errors however more information is logged by turning on `Log` option in the plugin settings menu.
+    * Basic logging information should show most direct errors however more information is logged by turning on `Log` option in the plugin settings menu under ["General settings -> DEBUG"](../user_guide/config.md#debug).
       If possible you could turn that on and try to reproduce the issue with it.
 * A SimHub replay displaying the issue.
 * A screenshot displaying the issue.